Parlin Fork Conservation Camp #6

 and donated to the 2013 Mendocino Coast

-Parlin Fork Camp product is low cost lumber and redwood picnic tables that are sold to state and local government agencies.
+- Parlin Fork product is low-cost lumber and redwood picnic tables that are sold to state and local government agencies.
 Parlin Fork’s signature redwood picnic tables can be found at parks and rest stops throughout California.

 Parlin Fork Camp provides thousands of man hours for community services projects.
-Parlin Fork crews are out in the community daily working to keep roadways open, clearing brush, and maintaining the forests and parks so they can be enjoyed by all.
+Parlin Fork crews are out in the community daily and work to keep roadways open, clear brush, and maintain the forests and parks so they can be enjoyed by all.

-Local government agencies such as the roads departments, county and municipal departments, the fair districts, state and county parks, volunteer fire districts, and schools rely on the low cost camp labor force as a way to accomplish work projects.
+Local government agencies such as road departments, county and municipal departments, the fair districts, state and county parks, volunteer fire districts, and schools rely on inmates housed at Parlin Fork to accomplish work projects.
 These projects include, but are not limited to; brush clearing, painting, construction, and general clean-up.

 Parlin Fork crews also provide community service projects to local non-profit organizations such as little league, cemetery districts, and the World Famous Salmon BBQ that benefits local salmon habitat restoration.

-Parlin Fork Camp also provides most of the manual labor that keeps the Lake Mendocino Recreation Area and local State Parks sources of community pride, tourism, and most importantly available to be enjoyed by the public.
+Parlin Fork Camp also helps to keep the Lake Mendocino Recreation Area and local State Parks as sources of community pride, tourism, and most importantly, available to be enjoyed by the public.

-Established on August 8, 1949, Parlin Fork Camp is the oldest conservation camp in Northern California and the second oldest in the State.
-The camp is within the boundaries of the Jackson Demonstration Forest approximately 11 miles east of Fort Bragg.
-The camp is surrounded by ancient redwood forests that provide a picture perfect setting for this show piece camp.
+Established on August 8, 1949, Parlin Fork Conservation Camp is the oldest fire camp in Northern California and the second oldest in the State.
+The camp is within the boundaries of the Jackson Demonstration Forest, approximately 11 miles east of Fort Bragg.
+The camp is surrounded by ancient redwood forests.

 Parlin Fork Camp was first operated by San Quentin State Prison (SQ) and it’s placement in Mendocino County was to provide fire suppression and work crews to protect and maintain the Jackson Demonstration Forest.
-In the early 1960’s the California Correctional Center (CCC) assumed operation of the camp.
-For a short period during the late 1960’s the camp was operated as a federal detention facility.
-The California Department of Corrections and Rehabilitations (CDCR) reassumed operation of the camp and in 1972 when the Sierra Conservation Center (SCC) took over operational responsibility for all of the conservation camps.
-In 1982 the conservation camps were split geographically by northern and southern regions.
-CCC administers the northern camps and SCC administers the southern camps.
-Parlin Fork Camp is administered by CCC.
+In the early 1960s, the California Correctional Center (CCC) assumed operation of the camp.
+For a short period during the late 1960s, the camp was operated as a federal detention facility.
+CDCR reassumed operation of the camp in 1972 when the Sierra Conservation Center (SCC) took over operational responsibility for all of the conservation camps.
+In 1982, the conservation camps were split geographically by northern and southern regions.
+CCC administers the northern camps and SCC administers the southern camps, meaning Parlin Fork Camp is administered by CCC.

-Parlin Fork Camp is a cooperative effort between CDCR and CAL FIRE.
+Parlin Fork is a cooperative effort between CDCR and CAL FIRE.
 CDCR is responsible for the supervision, care, and discipline of the assigned inmates.
-CAL FIRE maintains the camp facilities, supervises the work of inmate fire crews, and is responsible for supervision of inmate crews assigned to community service projects.
+CAL FIRE maintains the camp facilities, supervises the work of incarcerated fire crews, and is responsible for supervision of incarcerated crews assigned to community service projects.

 Parlin Fork has a designed capacity for 100 minimum custody inmates.
-This represents five (5) 17-man fire crews.
-The remaining inmates serve as cooks, porters, landscapers, laundry workers, clerks, maintenance workers, mechanics and support activity workers.
+Aside from serving on incarcerated fire crews, the remaining inmates serve as cooks, porters, landscapers, laundry workers, clerks, maintenance workers, mechanics and support activity workers.
 In order to be placed at camp, inmates undergo a rigorous classification and training processes.
-Inmates live in open dormitories with CDCR peace officers providing around the clock supervision.
+Inmates live in open dormitories with CDCR peace officers providing supervision.